Results of the Work – 3/8/26

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for evangelism today, if you had a chance.
-God truly blessed and now I’m off to teach a Bible Study at school.
+So thanks for your prayers for the ministry and evangelism last week if you had a chance, God truly blessed.

 In Him,